afair/girders.org/source/_posts/2012-09-29-scaling-postgresql-with-pgpool-and-pgbouncer.markdown

 Pgpool can also be configured to detect a failure on the master postgresql in the cluster and take an action that can promote a slave to be the new master.
-After the point, it will forget the old master and talk to the new master instead.
+After that point, it will forget the old master and talk to the new master instead.

 This can be tricky to have pgpool make this decision itself.
 Perhaps you